Home Workout Plan for Indians 2026: No Gym, Real Results (Beginner to Advanced)

 For Belly Fat Reduction

-Important: You cannot spot-reduce fat.
-Doing 100 crunches does NOT specifically burn belly fat.
-Belly fat reduces as overall body fat reduces through a calorie deficit.
+Let's kill the most common fitness myth right now: you cannot spot-reduce fat.
+Doing 200 crunches every morning does NOT specifically burn belly fat.
+Belly fat reduces as overall body fat drops — which only happens through a consistent calorie deficit.

-Best exercises for core strength: Plank, hollow body hold, dead bug, bicycle crunches, leg raises.
+Best exercises for core strength: plank and all plank variations, hollow body hold, dead bug, bicycle crunches, leg raises, reverse crunches.

 ➡️ Deep dive: 15-Minute Home Workout for Belly Fat